PPSKSY-Cluster/backend/README.md

 ## Get started

-To just run the backend in docker use (make sure to change the mongo-uri before deployment as shown below)
+To just run the backend in docker use
 ```
 docker-compose up
 ```
+Make sure that you adapt your .env as described below

 To run the server use the command
 ```